bfv/docker4oe/README.md

 ## Note for Docker on Windows
 Make sure that your text files (Dockerfile but especially response.ini) have just a LF as end-of-line.
 CRLF as EOL can give some timeconsuming surprises

+# IMPORTANT
+When editting the response.ini file make sure that the file is saved with LF line endings (as opposed to CR+LF).